 Brahmi is a combination of bitter, astringent and mildly sweet tastes.
 Its bitterness is vasodilating (i.e. it dilates blood vessels).
 Now let us see how this herb works when consumed in different times of the day:-

 - So when consumed in daytime, this herb’s vasodilation pushes more of blood towards the lower body and also towards the core.
 Its astringency constricts cells and takes blood deeper to those areas which were not receiving blood earlier due to swollen cells of the blood vessels, which were blocking the blood flow there and its sweetness nourishes the cells.
 Thus brahmi ensures that blood alongwith nutrition (sweetness) reaches deep parts of the body which were not receiving blood earlier and thus removes deep seated vata (it is like water will be able to reach deeper parts of a choked pipe only once the choking of the pipe is removed and it is astringency which removes this choking).
-So when consumed in daytime it helps to remove deep seated vata of the lower body like inflamed liver.
+So when consumed in daytime it helps to remove deep seated vata of the lower body like inflamed liver (primarily lower core).

-- On the other side if this herb is taken in the night time before sleeping, it will retain more blood towards the core of the upper body especially brain (as now gravity will not pull the blood towards lower body) and that is how it will remove deep seated vata of the brain (i.e. prana vata) thus pacifying/curing vata diseases of the brain like epilepsy, depression, Alzheimer, Parkinson’s, dementia, stress, anxiety, vata hypertension, epilepsy, ADHD etc. Overall since this medicine settles prana vata and since aggravated prana vata is the triggering factor of most of the diseases in the world, this herb is a wonderful medicine to restore the last blood flow from the brain.
-The reason that this medicine is called as Brahmi is because by pacifying ones prana vata, it calms down ones mind and takes it towards brahm- the ultimate bliss/happiness.
+- On the other side if this herb is taken in the night time before sleeping, it will retain more blood towards the core of the upper body especially brain (as now gravity will not pull the blood towards lower body) and that is how it will remove deep seated vata of the brain (i.e. prana vata) thus pacifying/curing vata diseases of the brain like epilepsy, depression, Alzheimer, Parkinson’s, dementia, stress, anxiety, vata hypertension, epilepsy, ADHD etc. Overall since this medicine settles prana vata and since aggravated prana vata is the triggering factor of most of the diseases in the world, this herb is a wonderful medicine to restore the lost blood flow from the brain.
+The reason that this medicine is called as Brahmi is because by pacifying ones prana vata, it calms down ones mind and takes it towards Brahm- the ultimate bliss/happiness.